rabbitmq/rabbitmq-website/site/production-checklist.md

 Transient entities (such as queues) and RAM node support will be removed in RabbitMQ 4.0.

+### <a href="storage-nas" class="anchor" href="#storage-nas">

+Network-attached storage (NAS) can be used for RabbitMQ node data directories, provided that the NAS volume

+ * It offers low I/O latency
+ * It can guarantee no significant latency spikes (for example, due to sharing with other I/O-heavy services)

 Quorum queues, streams, and other RabbitMQ features will benefit from fast local SSD and NVMe storage.
+When possible, prefer local storage to NAS.

+### <a href="storage-isolation" class="anchor" href="#storage-isolation">

+RabbitMQ nodes must never share their data directories.
+Ideally, should should not share their disk I/O with other services for most predictable latency and throughput.

+### <a href="storage-filesystems" class="anchor" href="#storage-filesystems">

+RabbitMQ nodes can use most widely used local filesystems: ext4, btfs, and so on.

+Avoid using distributed filesystems for node data directories:

+ * RabbitMQ's storage subsystem assumes the standard local filesystem semantics for `fsync(2)` and other key operations.
+Distributed filesystems often [deviate from these standard guarantees](https://docs.ceph.com/en/latest/cephfs/posix/)
+ * Distributed filesystems are usually designed for shared access to a subset of directories.
+   Sharing a data directory between RabbitMQ nodes is **an absolute no-no** and is guaranteed to result in data corruption since nodes will not coordinate their writes

 ## <a id="users-and-permissions" class="anchor" href="#users-and-permissions">Virtual Hosts, Users, Permissions</a>